hustcxl/Rotating-machine-fault-data-set/doc/IMS.md

 ## 2.实验介绍

+An  AC  motor,  coupled  by  a  rub  belt,  keeps  the  rotation  speed  constant.
+The  four bearings are  in  the  same  shaft  and  are  forced lubricated  by  a  circulation  system  that regulates  the  flow  and  the  temperature.
+It  is  announced on  the  provided  “Readme Document  for  IMS  Bearing  Data”  in  the  downloaded  file, that  the  test was  stopped when the accumulation of debris on a magnetic plug exceeded a certain level indicating the possibility of an impending failure.
+The four bearings are all of the same type.
+There are double range pillow blocks rolling elements bearing.

+Three (3) data  sets  are  included in the data  packet  (IMS-Rexnord Bearing Data.zip).
+Each data  set describes  a  test-to-failure  experiment.
+Each  data  set  consists  of  individual  files  that  are  1-second vibration  signal  snapshots  recorded  at  specific  intervals.
+Each  file  consists  of  20,480  points  with  the sampling rate set at 20 kHz.
+The file name indicates when the data was collected.
+Each record (row) in the data file is a data point.
+Data collection was facilitated by NI DAQ Card 6062E.
+Larger intervals of time stamps (showed in file names) indicate resumption of the experiment in the next working day.

+### Set No. 1:
+- Recording Duration:   October 22, 2003 12:06:24 to November 25, 2003 23:39:56
+- No. of Files:  2,156
+- No. of Channels:   8
+- Channel Arrangement:   Bearing 1 – Ch 1&2; Bearing 2 – Ch 3&4;
+- Bearing 3 – Ch 5&6; Bearing 4 – Ch 7&8.
+- File Recording Interval:   Every 10 minutes (except the first 43 files were taken every 5 minutes)
+- File Format:   ASCII
+- Description:  At  the  end  of  the  test-to-failure  experiment,  inner  race  defect  occurred  in
+- bearing 3 and roller element defect in bearing 4.

 ## 3.使用情况

 * Gousseau W, Antoni J, Girardin F, et al. Analysis of the Rolling Element Bearing data set of the Center for Intelligent Maintenance Systems of the University of Cincinnati: CM2016, 2016[C].